-Example 1: A new entrant hired on June 30, 2015 must file a first financial disclosure report by July 30, 2015.
+Example: A new entrant hired on June 30, 2015 must file a first financial disclosure report by July 30, 2015.
 The filer must provide the source of income received exceeding \$5,000 and a description of the duties performed or services rendered by the filer, from any position during the calendar year 2013, other than from the United States government, from Jan.
 1, 2013 through the date of filing.
 The filer must also provide the source, type, and amount of income received by the filer, aggregating \$200 or more from any source other than the United States government, from Jan.
-1, 2014 through the date of filing.
-See: Guide, Vol. 2D, § 320.10.
+1, 2013.